mosra/m.css/doc/doxygen.rst

                                     `Navbar links`_ for more information.
 :ini:`M_LINKS_NAVBAR2`              Right navbar column links.
 See
                                     `Navbar links`_ for more information.
+:ini:`M_HTML_HEADER`                HTML code to put at the end of the
+                                    :html:`<head>` element.
+Useful for linking
+                                    arbitrary JavaScript code or, for example,
+                                    adding :html:`<link>` CSS stylesheets with
+                                    additional properties and IDs that are
+                                    otherwise not possible with just
+                                    :ini:`HTML_EXTRA_STYLESHEET`
 :ini:`M_PAGE_HEADER`                HTML code to put at the top of every page.
                                     Useful for example to link to different versions of the same documentation.
 The